The Ultimate Guide to Walking with A Cane

 First, find a cane (or canes) you love.
 If you think something is ugly you will be a lot less likely to actually use it.
-Next, making sure the cane is the right height and learning how to walk with it correctly.
+Next, make sure the cane is the right height and learn how to walk with it correctly.

 Measuring for the Right Cane

 Having a cane that is the correct height is important for safety and for your posture.
 Many models exist that are adjustable, but you should still know the proper length to use.

 You can obtain the correct measurement by standing upright with your arms relaxed.
 There should be a natural bend at your elbows, just like there always is when you’re standing.
 Make sure you’re in regular walking shoes that you’d often be wearing while using the cane.

 Have a second person measure you, going from your wrist joint down to the floor.
 This number gives you the correct cane length.
 So if you measure 32” from your wrist joint to the floor, you need a cane that’s 32” tall.

 You can also estimate the proper cane length by dividing your height in two.
 So, if you are 62” tall (5’ 2”), you need a cane that’s approximately 31” high.
 For most people, the right sized cane is within 1” of half your height.
 But always opt to stand and measure wrist joint to floor when possible.

 Knowing how to use a cane when walking is imperative.

 - Hold the cane in the hand on your “good side” so that when you lean on it, you are taking weight off the side that hurts the most.